Hair coloring: Alternative color

 Alternative hair coloring products are designed to create hair colors not typically found in nature.
 These are also referred to as "vivid color" in the hairstyling industry.
 The available colors are diverse, such as the colors green and fuchsia.
 Permanent alternatives in some colors are available.
 More recently, blacklight-reactive hair dyes have been brought to market that fluoresce under blacklights, such as those often used at nightclubs.

 The chemical formulae of alternative color dyes typically contain only tint and have no developer.
 This means that they will only create the bright color of the packet if they are applied to light blond hair.
 Darker hair (medium brown to black) would need to be bleached in order for these pigment applications to take to the hair desirably.
 Some types of fair hair may also take vivid colors more fully after bleaching.
 Gold, yellow and orange undertones in hair that has not been lightened enough can muddy the final hair color, especially with pink, blue and green dyes.
 Although some alternative colors are semi-permanent, such as blue and purple, it could take several months to fully wash the color from bleached or pre-lightened hair.

 Hair bleaching

 Hair is given a lighter color by bleaching it.
 Melanin pigments, which give hair a darker color, can be broken down with oxidation.
 The oxidizing agent used to bleach hair is hydrogen peroxide.
 It is mixed with ammonia to create an alkaline solution and to speed up the reaction.
 When melanin is oxidized, oxygen gas is released.

-Products for bleaching one's hair at home usually contain a 6% solution of hydrogen peroxide, while products for use in a hair salon can contain up to 9%.
+Products for bleaching one's hair at home usually contain a 6% solution of hydrogen peroxide, while products for use in a hair salon can contain up to 12%.

 Peroxide bleached hair can have undesirable brassy or yellow hue.
 A product known as a toner is used to slightly alter the hair color's undertones.
 Purple shampoo (shampoo with purple coloring agents) can also be used to counteract brassy undertones.

-Maintaining hair color

-There are many ways that people can maintain their hair color, such as: